dydxprotocol/v4-documentation/pages/guides/orderbook_stream.md

 }
 ```

+## Example Scenario

+- Trader places a bid at price 100 for size 1
+	- OrderPlace, price = 100, size = 1
+	- OrderUpdate, total filled amount = 0
+- Trader replaces that original bid to be price 99 at size 2
+	- OrderRemove
+	- OrderPlace, price = 99, size = 2
+	- OrderUpdate, total filled amount = 0
+- Another trader submits an IOC ask at price 100 for size 1.
+	- Full node doesn't see this matching anything so no updates.
+- Block is confirmed that there was a fill for the trader's original order at price 100 for size 1 (BP didn't see the order replacement)
+	- OrderUpdate, total filled amount = 1

 ## Maintaining a local orderbook

 Building a local orderbook should be fairly straight forward.
 Here is a quick [example PR](https://github.com/dydxprotocol/v4-chain/pull/1268) for a Go GRPC client that subscribes to the orderbook updates and maintains an orderbook locally.